 - A. Examples of farm machinery and attachment and repair parts for farm machinery, and lubricants applied to farm machinery that are exempt from sales and use tax when sold at retail to qualifying or conditional farmers and used primarily in farming operations.
 This is not an all-inclusive list.

 - 1. Balers (not tobacco balers).

-- 2. Calcium chloride solutions for use as an antifreeze in tractor tires.
+- Calcium chloride solutions for use as an antifreeze in tractor tires.

 - 3. Chainsaws.

 - 4. Combines.

-- 5. Corn and hay elevators.
+- 5. Corn and hav elevators.

 - 6. Corn pickers and snappers.

 - 7. Cotton-picking bags and cotton sheets for use in harvesting cotton.

 - 8. Cotton pickers.

-- 9. Cultivators.
+- Cultivators.

 - 10. Fertilizer distributors.

 - 11. Forage blowers.

 - 12. Grain loaders

 - 13. Harrows.

 - 14. Harvesters.

 - 15. Hydraulic fluids.

 - 16. Irrigation equipment, including irrigation pumps, irrigation pipe, sprays, and nozzles.

 - 17. Liquid fertilizer applicators.

 - 18. Manure loaders.

 - 19. Manure spreaders.

 - 20. Mechanical post-hole diggers.

 - 21. Mechanical rakes.

 - 22. Motor oils, greases, lubricants, and anti-freeze that will be applied to or installed in qualifying farm machinery.

 - 23. Mowers.
 (Does not include lawn mowers)

 - 24. Non-highway trailers.

 - 25. Planters.

 - 26. Platform carriers.

 - 27. Plows.

 - 28. Portable insecticide sprayers.

 - 29. Power loader lifts.

 - 30. Rod weeders.

 - 31. Rotary hoes.

 - 32. Rotary tillers.

 - 33. Seeders.

-- 34. Shredders for corn stalks.
+- Shredders for corn stalks.

-- 35. Stalk cutters.
+- Stalk cutters.

 - 36. Tobacco transplanters.

-- 37. Tobacco trucks or slides.
+- Tobacco trucks or slides.

 - 38. Tractors.
 Including tractors, backhoes, or draglines for use in the construction and maintenance of drainage facilities to promote the growth of farm crops.

 - 39. Wagons.

 - 40. Wind-rowers.

 - B. Examples of commercially manufactured equipment, and parts and accessories for the equipment, that are exempt from sales and use tax when placed or installed in or affixed to a commercially manufactured facility, enclosure, or structure for housing, raising, or feeding animals.
 This is not an all-inclusive list.

 - 1. Animal clippers and parts therefor to animal farmers for use in the production of animals.

-- 2. Cooling fans.
+- Cooling fans.

 - 3. Egg cooling cabinets for housing, raising, or feeding poultry.

-- 4. Feed mills.
+- Feed mills.

-- 5. Mechanical barn cleaners.
+- Mechanical barn cleaners.

 - 6. Scales.

 - 7. Silo unloaders.

 - C. Examples of items subject to the general State, applicable local, and applicable transit rates of sales and use tax when sold at retail to qualifying or conditional farmers.
 This is not an all-inclusive list.

 - 1. Drainage tile.

 - 2. Egg cleaning detergent.

 - 3. Lawn mowers.

 - 4. Oil or fuel storage tanks, whether mobile or stationary, and their fittings.

 - 5. Paint, cleaning compounds, and brushes.

+- Repair, maintenance, and installation services to or motor vehicles required to be registered under Chapter 20 of the North Carolina General Statutes; this includes motor vehicles with "Farm Tags."

-- 6. Sickle grinders.
+- 7. Sickle grinders.

-- 7. Snap bean graders.
+- 8. Snap bean graders.

-- 8. Snow plows.
+- 9. Snow plows.

-- 9. Tobacco balers.
+- 10. Tobacco balers.

-- 10. Tools for maintaining machinery and equipment.
+- 11. Tools for maintaining machinery and equipment.

-- 11. Ventilators that have no moving parts and are installed in tobacco barns, other than bulk tobacco barns.
+- 12. Ventilators that have no moving parts and are installed in tobacco barns, other than bulk tobacco barns.
 The ventilators are a part of the building or structure and are not classified as farm machines or machinery.

-- 12. All-terrain vehicles (ATVs) not used primarily in farming operations.
+- 13. All-terrain vehicles (ATVs) not used primarily in farming operations.

 - D. Examples of repair, maintenance, and installation services that are exempt from sales and use tax when purchased by a qualifying or conditional farmer and performed on items that are exempt from sales and use tax.
 This is not an all-inclusive list.

 - 1. Repair or maintenance of a tractor.

 - 2. Repair of a roof for a chicken house used for housing, raising, or feeding chickens for commercial purposes.

 - 3. Repair or maintenance for any of the items listed in SUTB 27-5A.

-- 4. Repair of a fence used for housing, raising, or feeding animals held or produced for commercial purposes.
+4. Repair of a fence used for housing, raising, or feeding animals held or produced for commercial purposes.